How U.S. government shutdown ripples across nation

 Buondonna, speaking as a representative of her union, and not as an employee of the FAA, said she has already canceled a planned kitchen renovation and may have to use her savings to make her next mortgage payment.

-But what she was most distressed about was being prevented from doing her job.
+But what she was most distressed about was being prevented form doing her job.

 "It's not just a job to me," she said.
 "I believe in the mission of my agency.
 I am a dedicated government worker."